Meadow River Lumber Company 1: History

 In 1907, John and T.W.
 Raines began construction on a lumber mill in Greenbrier County, West Virginia, under the name of the Meadow River Lumber Company.
 The location had no access to a railway so the Sewell Valley Railroad was incorporated.
 Twenty miles of track was laid between the Chesapeake and Ohio Railway (C&O) at Meadow Creek to the site of the mill.
-The mill opened in September 1910 and this locomotive was purchased by the new railroad.
+No. 1 was constructed in May 1910 by the Baldwin Locomotive Works (BLW), the mill opened in September 1910 and the locomotive was purchased by the new railroad.
 It was called Sewell Valley Railroad No. 1.

 With a capacity of cutting 110000 board feet of lumber per day, the Meadow River Lumber Company became the world's largest hardwood manufacturer.
 At first the railroad was operated separately from its parent company.
 However, changes in the tax code lead the two to merge therefore, "Meadow River Lumber Company No. 1, spent her entire career as the property of this single lumber enterprise [sic] even though she operated there under two different names."